Skip to Content

 The Stewart Mountain Dam separates Saguaro Lake from the Salt River.
 In the winter, the Salt River is more like a small stream.
 But from about April to October, this dam releases water to make the river accessible for recreation.

 Grab a kayak, paddleboard, or tube to float down the scenic Salt River.
-Keep an eye out for the wild horses that live in the area, as well as river otters and other creatures.
-And make sure to bring snacks and a waterproof camera.
+Keep an eye out for the wild horses that live in the area, as well as river otters and bald eagles.

 A shuttle service and tube rentals are available through Salt River Tubing.
 If you have two drivers, you can also do the trip on your own.